Reviewed by C.H. Weaver M.D., Medical Editor (8/2018)

-Mantle cell lymphoma (MCL) accounts for between 2% and 10% of all non-Hodgkin lymphomas.[i]
-That condition involves the abnormal growth of immune cells known as B cells, and can affect lymph nodes, the spleen, blood, bone marrow, and other tissues.
+Mantle cell lymphoma (MCL) is a lymphoproliferative disorder derived from a subset of naive pregerminal center cells localized in primary follicles or in the mantle region of secondary follicles.
+Mantle cell lymphoma (MCL) accounts for between 2% and 10% of all non-Hodgkin lymphomas.1 Mantle cell lymphoma involves the abnormal growth of immune cells known as B cells, and can affect lymph nodes, the spleen, blood, bone marrow, and other tissues.

-This type of lymphoma affects men more often than women and is most common in older adults; roughly half of people with MCL are over the age of 68 at the time of diagnosis.1 The causes of the condition are unknown.
+Mantle cell lymphoma affects men more often than women and is most common in older adults; roughly half of people with MCL are over the age of 68 at the time of diagnosis and the majority are diagnoses with advanced diseasw.1 The causes of the condition are unknown.

-Symptoms that may be caused by MCL or other types of non-Hodgkin lymphoma include the following:[ii]
+Symptoms that may be caused by MCL or other types of non-Hodgkin lymphoma include the following:2

 - Swollen, painless lymph nodes in the neck, armpits, or groin